 MAC address Hardware address of the base station.
 With this address the device is uniquely identified within the LAN.
 Base station Name of the base station.
 When added to the list the MAC address is used as name.
-The base station located at the same device as the DECT manager is shown as LocalBS.

-The name can be edited (→ page 39)

-RPN (Radio Fixed Part Number) Part of the RFPI.
+The base station located at the same device as the DECT manager is shown as LocaIBS .
+The name can be edited (🛶 page 39) RPN (Radio Fixed Part Number) Part of the RFPI.
 Identifies the base station on the air interface.
 It also enumerates the base station within a DECT manager.
 Each DECT manager gets a group of RPN to assign to its base stations.
 So it is possible to identify the DECT manager the base station belongs to.

-Name of DECT manager the base station belongs to.
+DM Name Name of DECT manager the base station belongs to.
 FW Version of the currently installed firmware.

-Status Synchronization status of the base station:

-Offline Not available

-Deactivated Available but not activated

-No sync Activated but not synchronised

-Sync Activated and synchronised,

-Sync overload Synchronised but DECT overload
+Status Synchronization status of the base station: Offline Deactivated No sync Sync Sync overload Not available Available but not activated Activated but not synchronised Activated and synchronised, Synchronised but DECT overload